dbeley/playlist-versioning/README.md

 - `files/03-artists.csv` (fields: `playlist_id;artist_name`):
 ```
 1;ARTIST1
+1;ARTIST3
 2;ARTIST2
-1;ARTIST3
+2;ARTIST1
 ```

-Those two files says "ARTIST1 and ARTIST3 songs will be added to the playlist Rock, and ARTIST2 songs to the Pop playlist".
+Those two files says "ARTIST1 and ARTIST3 songs will be added to the playlist Rock, and ARTIST1 and ARTIST2 songs to the Pop playlist".

+Adding artists in multiple playlists in supported, just duplicate the entries with a different playlist id.

 - `files/04-fix_missing_tracks.csv`: manually add paths for the missing tracks in `01-result_mplaylist_missing.csv` (fields: `missing_track;path`):
 ```